PatrikElfstrom/Raw/readme.txt

 Raw requires the PHP module ImageMagic (http://php.net/manual/book.imagick.php) to convert the RAW files to jpeg.

+Filters
+* upload_mimes_raw_file_types_special
+Add special cases where the MIME type is not the same as the file ending.
+For example DNG has the TIFF MIME type.

+* add_raw_mimes
+Add or remove supported RAW file types.

 == Tested on ==

 Ubuntu 13.10 and WordPress 3.9.2